The FAQs comprise of two parts:

 Entrepreneurial Journalist: Some graduates may choose to start their own digital media ventures, such as independent news websites, niche blogs, or digital content production companies.
 Entrepreneurial journalists leverage their skills in digital storytelling, audience engagement, and multimedia production to create innovative media products and services.

 Academic Researcher or Educator: Graduates interested in academia can pursue careers as researchers or educators in the field of digital journalism, teaching courses, conducting research, and contributing to the advancement of knowledge in areas such as digital media theory, online journalism ethics, and emerging media technologies.
 Some graduates may choose to pursue careers in education or training, sharing their expertise and knowledge with others through teaching, mentoring, or training programs.
-They may work as journalism instructors, workshop facilitators, or professional development trainers, helping aspiring journalists and communication professionals develop specialised editorial skills.
+They may work as journalism instructors, workshop facilitators, or professional development trainers, helping aspiring journalists and communication professionals develop specialized editorial skills.

 Overall, the skills acquired in a MADJ program are highly transferable and relevant across various sectors of the media industry, providing graduates with diverse opportunities for meaningful and rewarding careers in the digital age.